 Then the next issue is, is the case going to be a state or federal case under 18 U.S.C.
 2252?
 If you have a lot of images.

-If, on the other hand, you don't have that many images, a lot of times that case will be sent to the state to prosecute.
+On the other hand, if you don't have that many images, a lot of times, that case will be sent to the state to prosecute.

 Sometimes it's a matter of luck or unluckiness, depending on who's investigating the case, that will determine who ends up prosecuting the case.

 The feds have a much harsher punishment when it comes to child pornography possession, distribution, production — they've got mandatory minimums in some of these cases:

 - Fifteen years for the production of child pornography.